Experienced and Passionate

-Danielle Sorken, Director of Public Service Programs spearheads the Law School’s efforts to assist students interested in a career in public interest or government service.
+Danielle Sorken, Director of the Public Service Office spearheads the Law School’s efforts to assist students interested in a career in public interest or government service.
 She develops programmatic events and offers counseling to students applying for internships and/or jobs.

 Ursula Bentele is a nationally recognized expert on death penalty issues.
 She has argued numerous death penalty appeals and is the author of Capital Case Sentencing: How to Protect Your Client.
 She was the recipient of the New York City Bar’s Thurgood Marshall Award, given to outstanding attorneys who have represented those sentenced to death.
 Bentele directs the Capital Defender and Federal Habeas Clinic.

 Stacy Caplow is the director of the Law School’s Clinical Education Program and co-director of the Safe Harbor Project.
 A leader in the field of clinical legal education, she has worked abroad to help augment the clinical curriculum for LLB and LLM students at the University College Cork Faculty of Law, and with a refugee center in Cork.
 Caplow also spent a semester at the University of Hong Kong helping to establish its first legal clinic.